tldr-pages/tldr/pages/linux/pw-config.md

 # pw-config

-> Debug PipeWire configuration parsing.
+> List configuration paths and sections that will be used by the PipeWire server and clients.
 > More information: <https://docs.pipewire.org/page_man_pw-config_1.html>.

 - List all configuration files that will be used: